FAQ

 Cell salvage technology systems, such as Hemosep, are a relatively new ultrafiltration and haemoconcentration system for concentrating residual bypass blood during or after surgery.
 The image below gives an idea of how these types of machine work in practice.

-The image shows a continuous circuit in cell salvage, which can be requested by Safe Blood users.
+The image shows a continuous circuit in cell salvage, which can be requested by members.

 HEART BYPASS

 Diverts blood away from the heart.
-This procedure is suitable for Safe Blood users provided that non-blood prime is used.
+This procedure is suitable for members provided that non-blood prime is used.

 PREOPERATIVE AUTOLOGOUS COLLECTION